sbogucki12/SpaASMR2018/README.md

 + jQuery
 + OAuth
 + Microsoft Identity Framework
++ Ajax

 ## To Do Next:

-[] Add button to videos list to allow users to add video to their favorites (infratructure (controller/actions/database tables) already built).
+[ ] - Upgrade "Saved to Favorites" from alert to a bootbox

+[ ] - Add button to remove video from Favorites

+[ ] - Add "Beta" to all instances of "Spa: ASMR"

+[ ] - Create a form for users to submit errors they discover in the app

 ## Timeline